film screening and LIVE Q&A WITH LOCAL PRACTITIONERS

 How long is the event, and what does it include?

-The full afternoon runs approximately three hours.
-The film is fifty-five minutes, the live Q&A runs just over an hour, and the lobby remains open before and after for shopping with local businesses and conversation.
-Your $30 ticket covers all three, and proceeds are donated to Women's Crisis Services of Waterloo Region.
+The afternoon runs about three hours.
+A fifty-five minute film, a live panel Q&A, and time before and after to connect with local women-led businesses and the women in the room.
+Your $30 ticket covers all of it, and proceeds support Women's Crisis Services of Waterloo Region.

 How do I ask questions during the Q&A?

 There are two ways to ask.
-You're welcome to submit your question ahead of time using this form.
-Our panel will review every submission before the event.
-Microphones will also circulate during the Q&A, and last year's event showed us how valuable the real-time back-and-forth can become between women in the room and the panelists.
+Submit your question ahead of time using this form, or ask in person during the Q&A. The live back-and-forth between women in the room and the panel is often the most valuable part of the afternoon.
 No topic is off the table.

 Is this event for women only?